-From the current situation It is a driving force for the organization to develop processes.

-Work to enter digital systems faster.
-To support a new way of working and living

-The company has adjusted the working style for some employees to work at home.

-And adjust the meeting format by using online conferencing to maintain distance between employees.
-And from the above situation, the salesperson cannot travel to find customers.
-The company has changed the format.

-Contacting and presenting with customers by making a virtual meeting (Virtual Meeting) allows Maintain relationship and can contact to coordinate with customers.
-And customers still have orders continuously.
+Based on the current situation, it is a driving force for organizations to develop work processes into a digital system faster in order to support new ways of working and living.
+As a result, the company has adjusted the working style for some employees to work from home and changed the meeting format by using online meetings to maintain distance between employees, and salespeople cannot travel from such situations.
+The company has changed the form of contact and presentation with customers by holding a virtual meeting, allowing them to maintain relationships and contact customers and customers can continue to place orders.